 1) The first cohort was uploaded to the Google AutoML platform.
 The outcome of interest was identified but no further modification or classification of the data was performed.
 A binary classification model was then derived and limited to one node hour of computational time.
 Results were then applied to the second cohort to derive a risk decile score of 1-10 as above.

-2) ML – Logistic Regression
+2) The local analysis was also trained using the first cohort and evaluated using the second cohort.
+All analyses were performed using a dockerised implementation of Jupyter notebook (jupyter/tensorflow-notebook:7a0c7325e470) with additional packages installed as specified.
+Each variable set-indication were individually processed prior to training as follows.
+First, unordered categorical variables were recoded as dummy variables.
+Second, the training data minority (disease) class was resampled using SMOTE (Synthetic Minority Over-sampling Technique [imbalanced-learn v0.5.0]) to improve class balance between affected/unaffected observations.
+Third, predictors with high Pearson correlation (>80%) in the training dataset were eliminated by randomly selecting a single predictor from each pair.
+Fourth, a random forest was applied to the training data to select features with a conservative feature importance threshold (>0.01).
+Finally, continuous predictors were standardised to Z-score in both training and testing data by using the mean and standard deviation of the training data estimated prior to pre-processing.
+Following data processing, ML models were trained using predictors identified by the random forest and evaluated using the testing dataset with the following algorithms using default parameters unless otherwise indicated.

+2A) Logistic regression (sci-kit learn).
+The maximum number of iterations taken for convergence was increased to 100,000.

-3) ML – Random Forest
+2B) Random Forest (sci-kit learn)

-4) ML – Neural Net

-5) ML – ADAnet AutoML
+2C) Neural Network (TensorFlow).
+One hidden layer with number of nodes equal to number of predictors.
+Rectified linear unit activation function.

+2D) Adanet ([v0.8.0]).
+An Ensembl/AutoML binary classifier was prepared using the following models: linear model, neural network (hidden layers/nodes 20, 50, 100, 20 & 10, 50 & 20, 100 & 40, 100 & 40 & 20), gradient boosted trees.

 For all methods, the three models will be derived as above, and then repeated for the other outcomes of interest.
 Infants were allocated a risk decile as in the conventional model; and comparisons made between models as above, and the top 50 measures identified from the ML model as most predictive reported/defined.
 Finally we will then test if the corresponding ML derived model differs from the conventional model’s predictive value.

 Sensitivity Analyses